Complete analysis of hyperentangled Bell state in three degrees of freedom using Kerr effect and self-assisted mechanism: Discussion and summary

 In summary, we have presented an efficient scheme for the complete analysis of photonic hyperentangled Bell state in three different DOFs, including the polarization DOF and two longitudinal momentum DOFs.
 The distinguishing process is accomplished with the help of weak cross-Kerr nonlinearity and self-assisted mechanism, which can make our scheme simple and realizable.
-We also show the application of our complete HBSA scheme in the quantum teleportation of a single-photon state in three DOFs, and we believe this scheme will be useful for the future high-capacity quantum communication.
+We also have showed the applications of our complete HBSA scheme in the quantum teleportation of a single-photon state and entanglement swapping between hyperentangled pairs in three DOFs, and we believe this scheme will be useful for the future high-capacity quantum communication.